tambouri/teletype/docs/quickstart.md

     PN 3 0 22

 Here the first argument (3) is the *bank*, second (0) is the *index*, and last is the new value (22).
 You could do this by doing `P.N 3` then `P 0 22` but there are cases where a direct read/write is needed in your patch.

-Check the *Command Set* section below for more pattern commands.
+In Teletype v2.0 all `P` operators have equivalent `PN` operators which allow quick access to any of the 4 patterns and saves script length.

 Patterns are stored in flash with each scene!

-### TRACKER mode
+### PATTERN mode

 Editing patterns with scripts or from the command line isn't always ergonomic.
-When you'd like to visually edit patterns, TRACKER mode is the way.
+When you'd like to visually edit patterns, PATTERN mode is the way.

-The `TAB` key cycles between LIVE, EDIT and TRACKER mode.
-You can also get directly to TRACKER mode by pressing the `NUM LOCK` key.
-TRACKER mode is the one with 4 columns of numbers on the Teletype screen.
+`TAB` through the modes to get to PATTERN mode.
+It's after EDIT mode, and displays the current pattern memory in a 4 column matrix of values.
+You can also get directly to PATTERN mode by pressing the `NUM LOCK` key.

-The current pattern memory is displayed in these columns.
 Use the arrow keys to navigate.
-Holding ALT will jump by pages.
+Holding `ALT` will jump by pages.

 The edit position is indicated by the brightest number.
 Very dim numbers indicate they are outside the pattern length.

 Use the square bracket keys `[` and `]` to decrease/increase the values.
 Backspace sets the value to 0.
 Entering numbers will overwrite a new value.
-You can cut/copy/paste with ALT-X-C-V.
+You can cut/copy/paste with `ALT-X-C-V`.

 ## Scenes